 The company also collaborates with Outstanding in the Field, a non-traditional restaurant experience that brings customers straight to the fields that the food on their menu was harvested on.
 Past menu items have included Yaupon hummus and roasted hog with Yaupon au jus.

 The company has a commitment to sustainability and caring for the planet in its processes.
 All the Yaupon is wild grown and harvested locally.
 The only water used in the farming process is rain water, and each batch of Yaupon is hand-harvested to minimize impact on the land.
 CatSpring also prides itself on its recyclable, biodegradable packaging and collaboration with master gardeners, native grass specialists and conservations to create the best, most sustainable plan for harvesting in the area.

-Additionally, the company works with several cultural centers, such as the Chickasaw Cultural Center in Oklahoma, and museums.
+Additionally, the company works with several cultural centers, such as the Chickasaw Cultural Center in Oklahoma where Abianne is an enrolled member, as well as museums.
 Falla said she and Detro are happy to work with SweetGrass Trading co. and respect the way the company works with its suppliers.